danilop/LambdAuth/README.md

 The login function is calling in the backend [GetOpenIdTokenForDeveloperIdentity](http://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetOpenIdTokenForDeveloperIdentity.html), a Cognito API to register (or retrieve) the IdentityId and an OpenID Connect token for a user authenticated by your backend authentication process.

+A sample implementation can be found at [http://lambdauth.danilop.net](http://lambdauth.danilop.net).

 ## License

 Copyright (c) 2015 Danilo Poccia, http://danilop.net